CAD Forum

 Q - question

-A - answer If you get a "not enough memory", "out of memory", "low memory" or a similar type of RAM error in a Windows Vista application...
+A - answer If you get a "not enough memory", "out of memory", "low memory" or a similar type of RAM error in a Windows Vista or Win7 application...

-Windows Vista no longer uses the BOOT.INI file, so there is a different method for setting the "3GB" switch which enables to use 3GB of RAM for applications in 32-bit Windows (otherwise they use just 2GB - maximum).
+Windows Vista and Windows 7 no longer use the BOOT.INI file, so there is a different method for setting the "3GB" switch which enables to use 3GB of RAM for applications in 32-bit Windows (otherwise they use just 2GB - maximum).

-If you want to make accessible 3GB RAM for your CAD applications in Windows Vista, use the BCDedit.exe tool (Boot Configuration Data Editor).
+If you want to make accessible 3GB RAM for your CAD applications in Vista/Win7, use the BCDedit.exe tool (Boot Configuration Data Editor).
 The 3GB memory mode can be enabled with the command:

 bcdedit /set IncreaseUserVa 3072